History of Jerusalem: Late Ottoman period

 Several changes with long-lasting effects on the city occurred in the mid-19th century: their implications can be felt today and lie at the root of the Israeli–Palestinian conflict over Jerusalem.
 The first of these was a trickle of Jewish immigrants from the Middle East and Eastern Europe.
 The first such immigrants were Orthodox Jews: some were elderly individuals, who came to die in Jerusalem and be buried on the Mount of Olives; others were students, who came with their families to await the coming of the Messiah, adding new life to the local population.
 At the same time, European colonial powers began seeking toeholds in the city, hoping to expand their influence pending the imminent collapse of the Ottoman Empire.
 This was also an age of Christian religious revival, and many churches sent missionaries to proselytize among the Muslim and especially the Jewish populations, believing that this would speed the Second Coming of Christ.
 Finally, the combination of European colonialism and religious zeal was expressed in a new scientific interest in the biblical lands in general and Jerusalem in particular.
 Archeological and other expeditions made some spectacular finds, which increased interest in Jerusalem even more.

-By the 1860s, the city, with an area of only one square kilometer, was already overcrowded.
+By the 1860s, the city, with an area of only 1 km2, was already overcrowded.
 Thus began the construction of the New City, the part of Jerusalem outside of the city walls.
 Seeking new areas to stake their claims, the Russian Orthodox Church began constructing a complex, now known as the Russian Compound, a few hundred meters from Jaffa Gate.
 The first attempt at residential settlement outside the walls of Jerusalem was undertaken by Jews, who built a small complex on the hill overlooking Zion Gate, across the Valley of Hinnom.
 This settlement, known as Mishkenot Sha'ananim, eventually flourished and set the precedent for other new communities to spring up to the west and north of the Old City.
 In time, as the communities grew and connected geographically, this became known as the New City.

 In 1882, around 150 Jewish families arrived in Jerusalem from Yemen.
 Initially they were not accepted by the Jews of Jerusalem and lived in destitute conditions supported by the Christians of the Swedish-American colony, who called them Gadites.
 In 1884, the Yemenites moved into Silwan.